 Here are eight of the many spots and experiences to discover.

 Imagine rock climbing with Lake Michigan and the city skyline as your backdrop.
 That’s exactly what you’ll find at Maggie Daley Park, part of Millennium Park and Grant Park Campus.
-Maggie Daley Park features climbing walls that reach up to 40 feet, with a total surface area of 19,000 square feet.
-They’re divided into beginner and advanced spaces, with three types of climbing offered: bouldering, lead-harnessed, and top rope.
+Maggie Daley Park feature a Climbing Wall that reach up to 40 feet.
+The outdoor climbing park is divided into beginner and advanced spaces, with three types of climbing offered: bouldering, lead-harnessed, and top rope.

 If you’d rather keep your feet on the ground, head over to Maggie Daley Park’s Skating Ribbon, where you can rent a pair of rollerblades or a scooter at the fieldhouse and whoosh along a meandering, landscaped path.
 In the winter, the ribbon is transformed into a unique ice skating path, right on the lakefront.